MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 - Deploy a combination of update channels where one channel recevies new features earlier than the other.
 E.g., deploy Current Channel (Preview) to a subset of your users for validation and Current Channel to the bulk of your devices.
 In that scenario, users with Current Channel usually receive feature updates just a few weeks after the users with Current Channel (Preview).

-## Step 4 - Define your source files
+## Step 4 - Define your installation packages

 > [!NOTE]
-> **Best practice:** Build separate Office installation packages for the different architectures and update channels you require.
-In each installation package, include all the required languages and applications, including the core Office applications and, if needed, Visio and Project.
-For additional languages, you can make them available for user installation or deploy them separately after the initial deployment.

-When deploying Office, you create an installation package of the source files used to install Office.
-The source files are different for 32-bit and 64-bit versions of Office and are different for each of the update channels.
-Because of this, you'll likely need to create multiple installation packages to support the different architectures and update requirements in your organization.
-For example, to deploy to two update channels and both architectures, you create four packages:

-- Semi-Annual Enterprise Channel for 32-bit
-- Semi-Annual Enterprise Channel for 64-bit
-- Semi-Annual Enterprise Channel (Preview) for 32-bit
-- Semi-Annual Enterprise Channel (Preview) for 64-bit

-You can also create separate packages based on different languages, Office applications, or installation settings, but we don't recommend it.
-Instead, we recommend including all the Office applications and all the languages your organization requires in each of your installation packages.
-Later, when you deploy the packages to different groups of client devices, you can specify which language and Office applications are actually installed.
+> **Best practices:**
+> Build as few installation packages as possible to reduce administrative overhead.
+Allow the installation process to fetch the installation files from the cloud, so you don't have to include and maintain them.
+If you need e.g. different update channels, go with one package and switch the update channel later with one of the [available options to change update channels](change-update-channels.md).
+>
+> If you need additional products to be installed during an upgrade, like Visio or Project, use [MSICondition](office-deployment-tool-configuration-options.md#msicondition-attribute-part-of-product-element) in combination with [RemoveMSI](upgrade-from-msi-version.md) to dynamically add the products based on the previously installed ones.
+>
+> If you need additional products (like Visio or Project) or language packs being available, build [lean and dynamic installations](./fieldnotes/build-dynamic-lean-universal-packages.md) to add those later.

+Build the installation packages using the [Office Customization Tool](./admincenter/overview-office-customization-tool.md) and the Office Deployment Tool.
+By default, the resulting packages would download the required files during installation.

+If downloaded the installation during install time isn't feasible in your environment, you can use the /download switch to download the required source files upfront and embedd them in your installation package.
+Note that doing this will require you to maintain and update the embedded sources on a regular base, increasing maintenance effort.

-To package the languages, we recommend identifying required languages in each region.
-You can deploy these languages directly as part of the first installation of Office.
+To package languages, we recommend identifying required languages in each region.
+You can deploy these languages directly as part of the first installation.
 You can also install the language that matches the operating system of the client device.
 For more details, see [Install the same languages as the operating system](overview-deploying-languages-microsoft-365-apps.md#install-the-same-languages-as-the-operating-system).

 After you've deployed Office with the required languages, you can install additional language accessory packs at any time by choosing one of the following:

-- Have your users download and install the language accessory packs that they need from the Office 365 portal (requires local administrator permissions).
+- Have your users download and install the language accessory packs that they need from the Microsoft 365 portal (requires local administrator permissions).
+- Set and assign the policy "Allow users who aren’t admins to install language accessory packs" to your users.
+This enables them to install language packs through the apps UI themselves.
-- Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.
+- Use Intune, Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

 For more details, see [Overview of deploying languages for Microsoft 365 Apps](overview-deploying-languages-microsoft-365-apps.md).